EncoreTechnologies/blog/content/about/_index.md

 company.
 Once John graduated UC, he was offered a job at Encore to continue his excellent work.

-* [Mike Flora](https://github.com/BubbaMX) - Our ServiceNow guru, Mike has built a career around implementing complex integrations and ITSM processes with ServiceNow.
+* [Mike Flora](https://github.com/MikeFlora) - Our ServiceNow guru.
+Miek is a ServiceNow Sr Technical Consultant  with a knack for implementing integrations and automation processes.